 Data mining presents a host of other perils, as well.
-It's possible to over-engineer30 a model, building it with so many variables that the solution arrived at might only work on the subset of data you've used to create it.
+It's possible to over-engineer a model, building it with so many variables that the solution arrived at might only work on the subset of data you've used to create it.
 You might also be looking at a random but meaningless statistical fluke.
 In demonstrating how flukes occur, one quantitative investment manager uncovered a correlation that at first glance appeared statistically to be a particularly strong predictor for historical prices in the S&P 500 stock index.
 That predictor?
 Butter production in Bangladesh.P.
 Coy, "He Who Mines Data May Strike Fool's Gold," BusinessWeek, June 16, 1997.
 Sometimes durable and useful patterns just aren't in your data.

 One way to test to see if you're looking at a random occurrence in the numbers is to divide your data, building your model with one portion of the data, and using another portion to verify your results.
-This is the approach Netflix has used to test results achieved by teams in the Netflix Prize, the firm's million-dollar contest for improving the predictive accuracy of its movie recommendation engine (see Chapter 3 "Netflix: David Becomes Goliath").
+This is the approach Netflix has used to test results achieved by teams in the Netflix Prize, the firm's million-dollar contest for improving the predictive accuracy of its movie recommendation engine (see Chapter 4 "Netflix: The Making of an E-commerce Giant and the Uncertain Future of Atoms to Bits").

 Finally, sometimes a pattern is uncovered but determining the best choice for a response is less clear.
 As an example, let's return to the data-mining wizards at Tesco.
 An analysis of product sales data showed several money-losing products, including a type of bread known as "milk loaf."
 Drop those products, right?
 Not so fast.
 Further analysis showed milk loaf was a "destination product" for a loyal group of high-value customers, and that these customers would shop elsewhere if milk loaf disappeared from Tesco shelves.
 The firm kept the bread as a loss-leader and retained those valuable milk loaf fans.B.
 Helm, "Getting Inside the Customer's Mind," BusinessWeek, September 11, 2008.
-Data miner beware-first findings don't always reveal an optimal course of action.
+Data miner, beware-first findings don't always reveal an optimal course of action.